poets-ai/elegy/docs/low-level-api/basics.md

 * `train_step` called `grad_step` to get the gradients needed for the optimizer
 * `grad_step` called `test_step` to get the loss needed to compute the gradients

-So in the end our code was called and we got the `fit` for free 🥳.
-However you could have also notice the following:
+So in the end we directly supported `evaludate` but we also got `fit` for free 🥳.
+You could have also notice the following:

 !!! warning
     We didn't implement `pred_step`.

-This is not bad per-se but we also didn't provide a `module` to the `LinearClassifier`'s constructor (because we bypassed this) so if you call `predict` or `summary` you will infact get an error telling you this.
+This is not bad per-se but we also didn't provide a `module` to the `LinearClassifier`'s constructor so if you called `predict` or `summary` you will infact get an error telling you this.
 This means that you should be aware of what methods you are actually supporting using the low-level API.

 ### Implementation Details
 Lets review some of the details in the example so you can get a better sense of how on you own.
 We will just mention some of the Elegy-specific things and leave the modeling details out.